Use these tutorials to learn how to get started with Signavio Workflow Accelerator.

 If you need more examples on what Workflow Accelerator can do, Signavio’s 10 Workflow Examples page is a good place to start.

-In addition, Signavio’s Applied BPM and BDM Blog includes Workflow Accelerator tutorials.
+In addition, Signavio’s Applied BPM Blog includes Workflow Accelerator tutorials.
 The following tutorials introduce features based on concrete examples.

 - Workflow web service integration - updating an external database from a workflow